 The Credibility of Computational Models Program in the FDA's Center for Devices and Radiological Health (CDRH) conducts regulatory science research to help ensure the credibility of computational models used in medical device development and regulatory submissions.
 This is one of 20 research programs in CDRH's Office of Science and Engineering Laboratories (OSEL).

-This draft guidance, when finalized, is intended to help improve the consistency and transparency of the review of CM&S evidence, to increase confidence in the use of this evidence in regulatory submissions, and to facilitate improved interpretation of this evidence submitted in regulatory submissions reviewed by FDA staff.
-This draft guidance is not for implementation.
+The guidance is intended to help improve the consistency and transparency of the review of CM&S, to increase confidence in the use of this evidence in regulatory submissions, and to facilitate improved interpretation of this evidence submitted in regulatory submissions reviewed by FDA staff.

 Computational Models and Medical Devices